readium/webpub-manifest/README.md

 | `readingOrder`  | Identifies a list of resources in reading order for the publication.  | Yes  | Yes  |
 | `resources`  | Identifies resources that are necessary for rendering the publication.  | Yes  | No  |

-Both collections are full collections, which means that they contain one or more [Link Objects](#24-the-link-object).
+Both collections are compact collections, which means that they contain one or more [Link Objects](#24-the-link-object).

 All additional collection roles are defined in the [Collection Roles registry](roles.md).